 If you’ve been in a wreck on your bike with a motor vehicle, your first priority is to seek the medical attention you need.
 If you were hurt in an accident and have the opportunity to make a claim against the other driver, seeking medical treatment will help you win your claim.

 After you’ve seen your doctor and started treatment for your injuries, next will be to determine who is at fault for the accident.
 Whomever caused the wreck is also responsible for paying for the damages and injuries the wreck caused.

 Texas has a modified comparative fault rule, meaning that fault can be split up between the two parties; however, if a cyclist is hurt in an accident with a motor vehicle and the cyclist was partially at-fault, the cyclist can still recover compensation from the driver’s insurance company.
 The only stipulation is that the driver has to be more responsible for the accident.

-If you or a member of your family has been injured in a bicycle accident in the Dallas-Fort Worth area, please call us at the Reyes Browne Reilley Law Firm for a free consultation on your potential case.
+If you or a member of your family has been injured in a bicycle accident in the Dallas-Fort Worth area, please call the skilled bicycle accident attorneys at the Reyes Browne Reilley Law Firm for a free consultation on your potential case.